 Hunters are required to register every deer they harvest before processing, before antlers are removed and within 48 hours after taking the animal.
 Hunters can register deer online, via phone or in person.
-Information from deer registration is essential for the DNR to track and manage deer populations.
+Information from deer registration is essential for the Minnesota Department of Natural Resources to track and manage deer populations.
 Detailed registration instructions for all methods are available on the DNR website.

 Deer carcass movement restrictions in place in

-DPAs 604, 605, 643, 645, 646, 647, 648, 649, 655, 661 and 679 together form the Chronic Wasting Disease management zone.
-Hunters are not allowed to bring whole deer carcasses outside of the management zone until a “not detected” test result is received.
-DPAs 255, 343 and 344 form a control zone and whole deer carcasses cannot be moved out of a control zone or the adjacent management zone until a “not-detected” test result is received.
-Hunters are allowed to move whole deer carcasses in between contiguous management zone DPAs or from a control zone DPA into the management zone.
+DPAs 604, 605, 643, 644, 645, 646, 647, 648, 649, 655, 661, 679 and 684 together form the chronic wasting disease management zone.
+Hunters are not allowed to bring whole deer carcasses outside the management zone until a “not detected” test result is received.
+The restrictions apply to all deer taken within the CWD management zone, including fawns.
+Hunters are allowed to move whole deer carcasses in between contiguous disease management zone DPAs.

-If hunters do not submit their deer for sampling or want to transport a deer outside of these zones before getting a test result, they must debone or quarter their deer, properly disposing of the head and spinal column inside the zones.
-The DNR provides dumpsters for hunters to use for this purpose.
+If hunters do not submit their deer for sampling or want to transport it outside the CWD management zone before getting a test result, they must debone or quarter their deer, properly disposing of the head and spinal column inside the zone.
+Meat and quarters with the main leg bone can leave the zone immediately.
+The Minnesota Department of Natural Resources provides dumpsters for hunters to use to facilitate carcass disposal.

 These restrictions are part of a comprehensive strategy to keep Minnesota’s deer, elk and moose healthy by limiting the spread of disease.
-Hunters can find details for the DPA in which they hunt by visiting the DNR’s CWD page and using the “find your requirements for your DPA” tool.
+Hunters can find details for the DPA in which they hunt by visiting the Minnesota DNR’s CWD webpage and using the “find the requirements for your DPA” tool.

 Deer harvest numbers available online

-Hunters, media and anyone interested in deer harvest data can find current deer harvest figures and harvest reports for past years on the DNR deer reports and statistics page.
+Hunters, media and anyone interested in deer harvest data can find current deer harvest figures and harvest reports for past years on the Minnesota Department of Natural Resources’ deer reports and statistics webpage.
 The page also features an interactive map and graph that visualizes the data.